MonashDeepNeuron/HPC-Training/src/chapter3/software-tooling.md

 #### Deactivating Miniconda

 To deactivate the conda environment you are in, run `conda deactivate`.
 To exit conda entirely run `conda deactivate` again.
 You will know you have fully exited conda when `(base)` is no longer in the prompt.

+### VIM

+VIM is a terminal based text editor.
+You may have heard about it, or even tried using it before.
+If so, you might recognise the common meme of "how do I exit VIM???".
+This is because VIM uses a very different key binding system to other text editors, and it can be a little confusing to get used to.
+However, once you get used to it, it is actually a very powerful and efficient text editor.

+I will attemt to give a brief overview of VIM commands, however you should really check out the [VIM documentation](https://vimhelp.org/) if you want to learn more.

+To use VIM to edit a file, just type `vim <filename>` into the terminal.
+This will open the file in VIM.
+If the file does not exist, it will create a new file with that name.

+VIM has three different modes.
+The first is the command mode, which is the default mode when you open a file.
+In this mode, you can navigate around the file, and perform other commands.
+The second is the insert mode, which is used to insert text into the file.
+The third is the visual mode, which is used to select text.

+To enter the insert mode, press `i`.
+To exit the insert mode, press `esc`.
+To enter the visual mode, press `v`.
+To exit the visual mode, press `esc`.

+In command mode, you move around using `h`, `j`, `k`, `l`.
+To move along words, press `w` or `b`.
+To move to the start or end of the line, press `0` or `$`.
+You can delete a line using `dd`, or delete a word using `dw`.
+You might be noticing some patterns here.
+In VIM, commands are made up of single or multiple characters that represent different things.
+For example, if I wanted to delete a word, I would press `d` to delete, and then `w` to delete a word.
+If I wanted to delete 3 words, I would press `d3w`.
+If I just wanted to change a word, I would press `c` instead of `d`.
+If I wanted to change 3 words, I would press `c3w`.
+If I wanted to change a line, I would press `cc`.
+Some other useful command mode commands are `u` to undo, `o` to insert a new line and go into insert mode, and `?` to search for a string.

+To get to insert mode, there are a lots of different ways, but the most common are `i` to insert text before the cursor, `a` to insert text after the cursor, and `o` to insert a new line.
+The capital versions of these also do things. `I` inserts text at the start of the line, `A` inserts text at the end of the line, and `O` inserts a new line above the current line.
+To exit insert mode, press `esc`.

+To get to visual mode, press `v`.
+In visual mode, you can select text using the same commands as in command mode.
+To delete the selected text, press `d`.
+To change the selected text, press `c`.
+To copy the selected text, press `y`.
+To paste press `p`.
+To exit visual mode, press `esc`.

+To exit VIM itself, enter command mode, and then press `:q!`.
+This will exit VIM without saving any changes.
+To save and exit, press `:wq`.
+To save without exiting, press `:w`.